-Latitude: 27°11.15'S Longitude: 1°34.62'E Water depth: 4755 m Maximum depth of penetration: 213 meters below seafloor (mbsf) Oldest sediments recovered: upper Maastrichtian Time on site: 4.69 days (1300 hr on 24 March-0530 hr on 29 March)
+Latitude: 27°11.15'S Longitude: 1°34.62'E Water depth: 4755 m Maximum depth of penetration: 213 meters below seafloor (mbsf) Oldest formation: late Maastrichtian Time on site: 4.69 days (1300 hr on 24 March-0530 hr on 29 March)

-Site 1262 (proposed Site WALV-12A) is located at the northwestern end of the Walvis Ridge drilling transect and represents the deep endmember of the depth transect (Figs. F12, F13).
+Site 1262 (proposed Site WALV-12A) is located at the northwestern end of the Walvis Ridge drilling transect and represents the deep end-member of the depth transect (Figs. F12, F13).
 At 4.75 km depth, Site 1262 is close to the level of the present-day lysocline and CCD, which in this sector of the eastern Atlantic Ocean are below 4.8 and 5.0 km, respectively.
-Close proximity to the CCD appears to have been maintained for much of the Cenozoic as the rate of local subsidence has more or less kept pace with the long-term deepening of the CCD.
-As the deep endmember of the Walvis Ridge transect, Site 1262 was drilled with the objective of recovering sections suitable for detailing changes in bottom water chemistry and circulation at abyssal depths during several of the key paleoceanographic events of the Paleogene including the Eocene- Oligocene transition, the PETM, and the K/P boundary extinction.
+Close proximity to the CCD appears to be maintained for much of the Cenozoic as the rate of local subsidence has more or less kept pace with the long-term deepening of the CCD.
+As a result, Site 1262 is uniquely situated to record major changes in regional and/ or global ocean carbon chemistry and/or circulation.
+As the deep end-member of the Walvis Ridge transect,

+Site 1262 was drilled with the objective of recovering sections suitable for detailing changes in bottom water chemistry and circulation at abyssal depths during several of the key paleoceanographic events of the Paleogene including the Eocene-Oligocene transition, the PETM, and the K/P boundary extinction.
 Initial results indicate that this objective was achieved.

-Three holes (Table T1), offset ~20 m from each other, were cored at Site 1262 using the APC.
-A 213-m-thick section of upper Maastrichtian to Pleistocene nannofossil ooze and clay was recovered.
+Three holes, offset ~20 m from each other, were cored at Site 1262 using the APC coring system.
+A 213m-thick section of upper Maastrichtian to Pleistocene nannofossil ooze and clay was recovered.
 Hole 1262A was started 6 m below the mudline and prematurely terminated at 150 mbsf because of a severed core barrel.
 Hole 1262B was cored from the mudline to 210 mbsf, and Hole 1262C was cored from 90 to 213 mbsf.
 Nominal recovery exceeded 100% in all three holes.
-Using MS data, cores from the three holes were correlated by depth shifting and representative intervals were spliced together to create a single stratigraphic section with a total length of 236 meters composite depth (mcd).
+Using magnetic susceptibility (MS) data, cores from the three holes were correlated by depth shifting and representative intervals were spliced together to create a single stratigraphic section with a total length of 236 meters composite depth (mcd).